AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Click on **Contribute** in the header menu, and locate your metadata record in the list below.
 The **Privileges** pane is accessed by clicking on the grey padlock that appear in line with the title of the record.
+Note that if this padlock is locked, your metadata record is unpublished, and if it is unlocked, it is published.

 |image18|